tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 - `POST-ACCUM` Loops A Vertex Set Selected From the Binding Table

 The `POST-ACCUM` clause is designed to do some computation based on a selected vertex set from the binding table.
 It executes its statements(s) once for each distinct value of a referenced vertex column from the binding table.
 You can have multiple `POST-ACCUM` clauses.
-But each `POST-ACCUM` clause can only refer to one vertex variable defined in the `FROM` clause.
+But each `POST-ACCUM` clause can only refer to one vertex alias defined in the `FROM` clause.
 In query a3, `POST-ACCUM (a)` means we project the vertex “a” column from the binding table, remove the duplicates, and loop through the resulting vertex set.

 Another characteristic of the `POST-ACCUM` clause is that its statement(s) can access the aggregated accumulator value computed in the `ACCUM` clause.